Saint-logo3.png

 UI kit

-Based on Saint’s branding voice and the user testing findings, the UI kit was designed as a guideline for maintaining the visual elements used on the site.
+In line with Saint’s brand voice and user testing insights, the UI kit was developed as a guideline for maintaining the site's visual elements.

 nextsteps-saint.jpg